weka/sedemotools/README.md

 This is a repo of scripts to run quick demos of WEKA using a cloud deployed cluster.

+**Available demos**

+There are scripts to run the following demos:

+1. Demonstrate encyrption using Hashicorp Vault
+2. Demonstrate the CSI driver using K3S
+3. Demonstrate Local WEKA Home

+You can run each demo either on a separate client or all on the same client.

 **Instructions**

 1. Deploy a WEKA cluster with c5n.4xlarge clients or larger